-- I do hereby give permission for my child to be disciplined by the administration of SCA; if deemed appropriate by the administration, I consent to discipline in the form of paddling (notification will be sent if this procedure takes place). - I wish to be called so that I may remove my child from school and personally administer correction at home.
+I do hereby give permission for my child to be disciplined by the administrat of SCA; if deemed appropriate by the administration, I consent to discipline form of paddling (notification will be sent if this procedure takes place).
+I wish to be called so that I may remove my child from school and perso administer correction at home. nally

-Parent's signature
+Parent's sig signature Date

-Date